 More information about the transcript requirement is available in the Application Guide.

 A CV/résumé is compulsory for all applications.
 Most applicants choose to submit a document of one to two pages highlighting their academic achievements and any relevant professional experience.

 You should submit a personal statement explaining your scientific experience and background, your motivation for wishing to undertake the course and/or programme and to indicate your future career plans.

 - evidence of motivation for and understanding of the proposed area of study

 - commitment to the subject, beyond the requirements of the degree course

 Your statement should focus on research experience rather than personal achievements, interests and aspirations.

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.

-Academic references are strongly encouraged, though you may use up to one professional reference provided that it is relevant to the course.
+Academic references are strongly encouraged, though one professional reference is acceptable provided that it is relevant to the course.